Sam-2727/LASA-NHS/README.md

-# Student-Council
+# NHS
-Repository for the LASA Student Council website
+Repository for the LASA NHS website

 Try to maintain a 5.14 ratio on header images